-Public Manners: Steppin' Out for the First Time
+Public Manners: Steppin' Out for the first time with your pup!

 It's fun to take your dog with you to the local pet store or out to

 lunch, but the first time you step out together in public can be nerve